 Because it is one-way traffic, you can stop your vehicle on either side of the road to observe and listen to whatever grabs your attention.
 Other cars will weave around you on their own journey so feel free to go at your own pace.

-You are discouraged, however, from getting out of your vehicle!
-There are places designated where you can get out and observe–they are marked with a sign picturing binoculars.
+You are discouraged from getting out of your vehicle!
+There are designated places where you can get out and observe—marked with a sign picturing binoculars.
 A cell phone audio tour along the drive can inform you throughout.

 You’ll exit Montezuma National Wildlife Refuge on Route 89.
-If you head south, at the corner of Routes 89 & 5/20 you’ll find Montezuma Winery.
+If you head south, at the corner of Routes 89 and 5 & 20, you’ll find Montezuma Winery.
 After all, you are in the heart of Finger Lakes wine country.

 Even more refuge north of the thruway